wilg/podcast-extensions/premium.md

 - A podcast that has exclusive episodes gated by something other than money.
   - For example: a podcast associated with a video game where the top scorers get exclusive content.

 Also, don't forget about video podcasts.
-Maybe premium podcasts with video could be a nice open replacement for YouTube.
+Maybe premium podcasts could make that a thing again?

 > **Sidebar: Don't premium podcasts already exist?**
 >